MRL-Workshop/iclr-2023/content/_index.md

 You are in the page of the first workshop **Multimodal Representation Learning (MRL): Perks and Pitfalls**, co-located with [**ICLR 2023**](https://iclr.cc/Conferences/2023) in Kigali, Rwanda, on May 5, 2023.

+<span class="alert">Most information is still preliminary and could change in the near future.</span>

 ## About the workshop